cap-ntu/Morph/README.md

 ```bash
 python cli_submit.py -u http://aidynamic.com/video/bunny.mp4 -s 640x360 426x240
 ```
 The user can also specify the URL of the original video file by '-u' to submit a task.
 In the above case, the URL of the original video file is 'http://aidynamic.com/video/bunny.mp4', specified by '-u'.
+The master node will first download the video file and then perform the transcoding operations.

 * Query the transcoding progress of a task with the task ID
 ```bash